gymnasium/pr/_posts/2017-03-09-Keeping-Up-With-Javascript.md

 date:   2017-03-09
 ---

-**Boston, March 9, 2017** -- Aquent Gymnasium is pleased to present Keeping Up with JavaScript is a Full-time Job, a live, online conversation with Gymnasium instructors Kevin Chisholm and Keith Peters on Thursday, March 20, at 2 pm.
+**Boston, March 9, 2017** -- Aquent Gymnasium is pleased to present Keeping Up with [**JavaScript is a Full-time Job**](http://bit.ly/GYM_Event6PR), a live, online conversation with Gymnasium instructors Kevin Chisholm and Keith Peters on Thursday, March 20, at 2 pm.
 Our guests will discuss the challenges of keeping up with today’s ever-changing JavaScript landscape, when learning becomes a full-time job, and how to manage learning while having a full-time job.

 This event is free to the public with limited registration.
-We encourage participants to register early (http://bit.ly/GYM_Event6PR)
+We encourage participants to [register early.](http://bit.ly/GYM_Event6PR)

 JavaScript first appeared over twenty years ago, and since then it has become one of the most important languages on and off the web.
 Today’s JavaScript ecosystem, driven by sophisticated technologies, frameworks, and libraries, brings a new level of interaction and innovation to the web that exceeds the humble beginnings of the early days of JavaScript.
 Both Kevin and Keith provide an in-the-trenches perspective to navigating the JavaScript landscape.